GamingsModding/LittleThings-old/README.md

 2. Bedrockminer for helpful code with everything.

 ## Testing:
 At the moment the mod is restricted to a closed alpha group.
-As soon as I belieave that the mod is ready I will release the mod to open beta.
+As soon as I believe that the mod is ready I will release the mod to open beta.